|Elliott Sound Products||Spring Reverb Units|

 Figure 4 - Accutronics Reverb Tank Drive Coil Impedance

 The above impedance scan was taken of an Accutronics 4FB2A1A reverb tank (my old one).
-I used a woofer tester normally used for measuring Thiele-Small parameters to do the impedance graph.
+I used a woofer tester normally used for measuring the Thiele-Small parameters of loudspeakers to do the impedance graph.
 The impedance was also verified using a vector impedance meter which gave virtually identical results.
 The spikes at the high end of the sweep are caused by the measurement signal causing a disturbance in the springs and confusing the reading.
 Although the impedance is different from the claimed or calculated value at various frequencies, the difference is inconsequential.
 In theory, the impedance at 6kHz should be around 8.8k, but is closer to 6.5k - while this might seem like a large error, it makes little or no difference to the way the tank behaves.

 It is important that all opamps are bypassed with a 100nF cap between the supply rails.
 These are not shown on any of the drawings!
 The cap needs to be located as close as possible to the IC to prevent oscillation.
 If an NE5532 oscillates it's not always visible at the outputs, but distortion is increased dramatically.
 Needless to say this applies to all the circuits shown.
 Bypass caps should be 100nF 50V multi-layer ceramic types (aka 'monolithic').